vercel/next.js/docs/api-reference/next/link.md

 - `href` - The path or URL to navigate to.
 This is the only required prop
 - `as` - Optional decorator for the path that will be shown in the browser URL bar.
 Before Next.js 9.5.3 this was used for dynamic routes, check our [previous docs](https://nextjs.org/docs/tag/v9.5.2/api-reference/next/link#dynamic-routes) to see how it worked.
 Note: when this path differs from the one provided in `href` the previous `href`/`as` behavior is used as shown in the [previous docs](https://nextjs.org/docs/tag/v9.5.2/api-reference/next/link#dynamic-routes).
 - [`passHref`](#if-the-child-is-a-custom-component-that-wraps-an-a-tag) - Forces `Link` to send the `href` property to its child.
 Defaults to `false`
 - `prefetch` - Prefetch the page in the background.
 Defaults to `true`.
 Any `<Link />` that is in the viewport (initially or through scroll) will be preloaded.
 Prefetch can be disabled by passing `prefetch={false}`.
-When `prefetch` is set to `false`, prefetching will still occur on hover.
 Pages using [Static Generation](/docs/basic-features/data-fetching/get-static-props.md) will preload `JSON` files with the data for faster page transitions.
 Prefetching is only enabled in production.
 - [`replace`](#replace-the-url-instead-of-push) - Replace the current `history` state instead of adding a new url into the stack.
 Defaults to `false`
 - [`scroll`](#disable-scrolling-to-the-top-of-the-page) - Scroll to the top of the page after a navigation.
 Defaults to `true`
 - [`shallow`](/docs/routing/shallow-routing.md) - Update the path of the current page without rerunning [`getStaticProps`](/docs/basic-features/data-fetching/get-static-props.md), [`getServerSideProps`](/docs/basic-features/data-fetching/get-server-side-props.md) or [`getInitialProps`](/docs/api-reference/data-fetching/get-initial-props.md).
 Defaults to `false`